AxelTahmid/openapi-gen/CONTRIBUTING.md

-# Contributing to OpenAPI Go
+# Contributing to OpenApi Gen

-We want to make contributing to OpenAPI Go as easy and transparent as possible, whether it's:
+We want to make contributing to OpenApi Gen as easy and transparent as possible, whether it's:

 -   Reporting a bug
 -   Discussing the current state of the code